 I’m going to Zimbabwe this weekend, with the girls but without my husband.

-Did you know that in order to leave or enter South Africa, you need to have written permissions signed by a commissioner of oaths giving the other parent permission to cross the border with your jointly parented children, as well as copies of your children’s UNABRIDGED Birth Certificates.
+Did you know that in order to leave or enter South Africa, you need to have written permission signed by a commissioner of oaths giving the other parent permission to cross the border with your jointly parented children, as well as copies of your children’s UNABRIDGED Birth Certificates?

 You read that right.
 Despite the fact that my husband and I are happily married, I must have written authority from him to go on holiday with OUR children!
 More on that in another post.

 This is also applicable when children travel with family friends, grandparents or school tours!
 In those situations written authority will have to be granted by BOTH parents.

 You may have read that my family and I are planning to leave South Africa to move back to the UK.
 What you may not realise is the complexity of just what this entails.
 My husband is South African.
 I am Zimbabwean.
 Our children were born in Zimbabwe, but as children of a South African they are entitled to both Zimbabwean and South African birth certificates and passports.

 We are married (ICOP) and depending which country we decide to live in the non-citizen requires a spouse visa or preferably Permanent Residency.
 The children have the right to live in both countries, but this requires the paperwork for both countries to be valid.

 If your mind is not blow yet, I thought I would share for you a

 short list of the essential documents you should aim to have handy if you live in South Africa.
 Especially if you ever plan to cross a border out of the country with your children, although the same rules apply for anyone travelling into South Africa as well, even if that is just on holiday.